Njmcq/iCloud-Control/README.md

 ---

-### Adds a menu to the Finder that allows control over files stored in iCloud, providing user-controlled selective synchronisation.
+### Adds a menu to the Finder that allows control over files stored in iCloud Drive, providing user-controlled selective synchronisation.

 ![](Docs/1.7.0-Extension-Menu.png)